 Prabhat is currently deputy Head of Unit at the European Commission's DG CONNECT, as part of the team focusing the Union's policy development for online platforms and electronic Commerce.
 Prabhat holds a PhD in Physics from Cambridge University, and has occupied various roles in the European Commission covering innovation policy, global internet governance as well as scientific advice, foresight and knowledge management.
 Prior to joining the European Commission, he obtained extensive industry experience in the high-tech R&D sector.
 He lives in Brussels with his wife and three kids.

-Jan Philipp Albrecht is spokesperson for Justice and Home Affairs of the Greens/EFA in the European Parliament.
-He is the Vice-Chair of Committee on Civil Liberties, Justice and Home Affairs (LIBE) and a substitute member of the Committee on the Internal Market and Consumer Protection (IMCO).
-Since March 2012, Jan Philipp Albrecht is the rapporteur of the European Parliament for the data protection regulation.
-Jan Philipp Albrecht is also rapporteur for the EU-US data protection umbrella agreement and for the LIBE fundamental rights assessment of the EU-US trade agreement TTIP.
+Jan Philipp Albrecht MEP is spokesperson for Justice and Home Affairs of the Greens/EFA group in the European Parliament.
+He is Vice-Chair of the Committee on Civil Liberties, Justice and Home Affairs (LIBE) and a substitute member of the Committee on the Internal Market and Consumer Protection (IMCO).
+Jan Philipp Albrecht was the rapporteur of the European Parliament for the General Data Protection Regulation and for the Data Protection Umbrella Agreement with the US.
+He is standing rapporteur of the LIBE committee on the trade agreements TTIP and TiSA.